Stirling-Tools/Stirling-Tools.github.io/docs/Functionality/Other/Overview.md

 - `remove-blanks`: With this feature, users can remove blank pages from a PDF document.

 - `compare`: This functionality enables users to compare two PDFs and highlight the differences.

+- `add-page-numbers`: Add page numbers (and custom text) to edges of page

+- `auto-rename`: Auto renames a PDF based on its header, title or any starter text it can find (tries to use largest font text)

+- `get-info-on-pdf`: Grabs and displays all information of a PDF and allows export of info into JSON format

+- `show-javascript`: Shows any embedded javascript within a PDF.